-While hearings are not held on all proposed legislation, a committee may decide to hold hearings on a bill or related bills.
-(The other types of hearings are: oversight, confirmation, and investigative.)
-Hearings may include: bill text, written and oral statements of witnesses (agency representatives, experts, and interested parties), transcripts of question-and-answer sessions, reports, exhibits, and materials submitted for the record by witnesses, as well as correspondence and other materials submitted by interested parties.
+While hearings are not held on all proposed legislation, a Congressional committee may decide to hold hearings on a bill or several related bills.
+(The other types of Congressional hearings are: oversight, confirmation, and investigative.)
+The published version of a hearing on a piece of proposed legislation may include: the bill text, written and oral statements by witnesses (agency representatives, experts, and interested parties), transcripts of question-and-answer sessions, reports, exhibits, and materials submitted for the record by witnesses, as well as correspondence and other materials submitted by interested parties.

-The Government Publishing Office (GPO) prints the official, complete version.
-Unofficial and incomplete materials may be available, such as prepared statements and transcripts, but these will vary from the official version, at least in part because witnesses may edit their remarks for the official version.
+If a hearing is published, the Government Publishing Office (GPO) will print the official, complete version.
+Unofficial and incomplete materials may be available (such as prepared statements and transcripts), but these will vary from the official version, at least in part because witnesses may edit their remarks for the official version.

 Not all hearings are published.
 Most hearings are published from 3-6 months to a year after the hearing is held, but some hearings are published following a gap of two or more years.
-Whether to publish and the timing of it is left to each committee to decide.
+Decisions about whether to publish a hearing and when to release it are left to each committee.
 The National Archives' Center for Legislative Archives holds the transcripts for unpublished hearings.
-Transcripts are eventually made open to the public, but the release schedule varies: it is currently twenty years for the Senate, thirty years for the House, and fifty years for classified or sensitive material.
+All transcripts are eventually made available to the public, but the release schedule varies: it is currently twenty years for the Senate, thirty years for the House, and fifty years for classified or sensitive material.

 Since 1983 (98th Congress), the Senate has had a numbering system for hearings, but the House still does not have one.

 For streaming live audio of hearings, go to CapitolHearings.org.

 Please note, access to certain databases linked in this guide may be restricted to the Texas Law or UT community; please see the library's Databases page that lays out access privileges.

 This hearing related to the No Child Left Behind Act displays such standard elements as: